Vthyarilops/bashscriptsandshit/OneScript/README.md

  You must place the folder "onescript" in you home directory and run the file "TheOneScript"

- to run the file open a terminal type :      "cd ~/onescript"
-                                             "chmod 755 TheOneScript"   (or "chmod +x TheOneScript") "./TheOneScript" you may be prompted for your root password
+ you may be prompted for your root password

 -------------------------------------------------------------------------------------------------------